 Through this project I am working as an Embedded Artist with Climate Ready Clyde an initiative to create a shared vision, strategy and action plan for an adapting Glasgow City Region.

-Cultural Adaptations will culminate in a conference in March 2021 in Glasgow.
-This event will share the results and tools of the project, and explore wider knowledge and international experiences of how creativity can help us to adapt.
+Cultural Adaptations will culminate in a conference in March 2021.
+This event will share the findings and toolkits created through the project, and explore wider knowledge and international experiences of how creativity can help us to adapt.
 It will showcase unique, innovative and creative approaches to solving complex climate challenges and present new ways of working collaboratively in adaptation.

 Read my blog for the 4th European Climate Change Adaptation conference held in Lisbon in 2019 on why a new approach to climate adaptation strategic development involving artists is needed here.